ocdqblog/Vertica/Demo-BRS-03/README.md

 (Its data profiling results come from: https://github.com/ocdqblog/Vertica/blob/main/csv/BRS_2016_2021_profile.csv)

-The data represents 6 years (2016-2021) of Boston Red Sox regular season baseball game results.
+The input data represents 6 years (2016-2021) of Boston Red Sox regular season baseball game results, including a Game_Result response column, labeled either 0 or 1, where 0 = Loss and 1 = Win.
+The goal of the demo is to predict if the Red Sox will win a game based on what team they are playing.

 The SQL files above (named in order of execution) contain the queries and results that will walk you through the demo.